 Which one is best?
 What do the negative ions mean?
 Will this damage my hair?
 These are all questions that come up when looking for a new hairdryer.

-Our guide will explain the history, features and most importantly give you some recommendations for your new appliance that will hopefully leave you confident in choosing the best dryer for you!
+Our guide will discuss various features and most importantly give you some recommendations for your new appliance that will help you decide on the best hair dryer for your needs.

 Best Blow Dryers That are not Expensive

 Remington Hair Dryer with Ionic + Ceramic + Tourmaline Technology : Editor’s Pick